rekredhead/youtube-crime-news-collector/README.md

 # Improvements
 - The tool can filter articles more accurately by adding more unique crime related terms in the `wordsRelatedToCrime.js` array
 - More areas can be added to the `youtubeSearches.js` array (please use the same object data as the previous elements in the list)
+- Output the data into a Google Document to make it easier to move to other google docs

 # Warning
 - There can only be 100 API requests per day.
-Currently, the tool makes 31 requests so the tool can only be used 3 times a day at maximum
+Currently, the tool makes 31 requests so the tool can only be used 2 times a day at maximum

 # Setup
 - Clone this repository